emberjs/rfcs/text/0000-refresh-method-for-router-service.md

 ## Alternatives

 > We could provide a direct link to the current route via the router service.
+However, this would encourage people to use routes to store information and provide methods that should be idiomatically placed in a service.